zedeckj/Minesweeper/README.md

 # Minesweeper
 Made in 2019, all gfx are original.
-Download as a ZIP and run html file to open.
+Can easily be played at https://minesweeper.tiiny.site/